 - IFP Global Age Fund

-For its sustainable products, IFP Investment Management assesses the sustainability risks in all its investment decisions.
-IFP Investment Management commits to have sustainable objectives for its IFP sustainable funds and confirms it in the pre-contractual mandate documents when applicable).
-IFP Investment Management has also put in place an analysis of the impact of its investments on the Sustainable Development Goals of the United Nations (17 principal SDG) and of the adverse sustainability impact on its investment decisions.
+For its own sustainable products, IFPIM assesses the sustainability risks in all of its investment decisions to respect its sustainable objectives.
+IFPIM has put in place an analysis of the impact of its investments on the Sustainable Development Goals of the United Nations (17 principal SDG) and of the adverse sustainability impact on its investment decisions.

 - Proprietary environmental, social and governance (ESG) analysis